varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-express.md

 You can pass a server to deepstream simply by setting it via the `httpServer` config.
 This will inform deepstream that you have a server you want to attach to instead of it spinning up its own.

-The first thing we'll need to do is requires all the necassary modules to create a deepstream and express server.
+The first thing we'll need to do is requires all the necessary modules to create a deepstream and express server.

 ```javascript
 var Deepstream = require( 'deepstream.io' );